-In 2016 Scottish forestry resulted in a net removal of 12.7 MtCO2e, 4.8 MtCO2e (61.8%) more than in 1990 and is due to an increasing sink of forest land.
+In 2017 Scottish forestry resulted in a net removal of 9.5 MtCO2e.
+Forestry activities in Scotland have been a net sink of greenhouse gases from 1990-2017.
+Forestry's annual CO2 absorption is 2.5 MtCO2e (34.9%) more than in 1990 due to an increasing sink of forest land.

 The permanent planting of trees (not Christmas trees) on agricultural land will result in net sequestration of carbon.
-Deep peats (greater than 50cm deep) should not be planted as peat itself sequesters carbon, and planting it with trees would cease its function as such.
+Deep peats (greater than 50cm deep) should not be planted as peat itself sequesters carbon and planting it with trees would cease its function as such.
+Similarly, evidence suggests that maximum C-sequestration benefits on a per-hectare-basis might be achieved on the highly productive lowland areas, although potentially at a high agricultural opportunity cost.
+Agroforestry, where trees are planted in a way that allows the land is to be kept in agricultural production may be an option here.
+Scotland-wide, significant benefits are also possible on the less productive lands, by avoiding disturbance of organic soil layers.

-For more information on forestry and woodlands see pages 312-331.
+For more information on forestry and woodlands see pages 317-337.